Outline of Complete Thyself

 - The necessity and centrality of work in modern life.

-- What if anything does Aristotle have to say about the realm of work?
+- What if anything does Aristotle have to say about work?

-- The impact of the scientific revolution, the industrial revolution, and the Enlightenment.
+- The impact of modernity (Renaissance, scientific revolution, industrial revolution, Enlightenment, etc.).

 - Individualism and instrumentalism in modern life.

-- The snares and attachments and distortions of modern society.
+- The snares, attachments, and distortions of modern society.

 - The continuing relevance of Aristotle's philosophic insights.